Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 ## Using Collision Layers

 Collision Layers can be passed into jobs as `[ReadOnly]` and queried.
-You can fire raycasts at them, or colliders, or perform distance queries.
-You can also iterate through the colliders and all their data via the `colliderBodies` property.
+Many of the Physics query operations have overloads which take a `CollisionLayer` as an argument.
+There’s additionally a `FindObjects()` method that allows you to scan for all colliders within an AABB.
+You can also iterate through all the colliders and all their data via the `colliderBodies` property.
 Note that these bodies will be spatially reordered relative to how they were created.
 Use the `srcIndices` property to get the original creation index (`entityInQueryIndex` or `ColliderBody` array index).

 *Tip: Store a* `CollisionLayer` *associated with each* `EntityQuery` *you care about inside an* `ICollectionComponent` *on the* `sceneBlackboardEntity`*.
 This